Concentration Of Solution-Volume And Weight Basis

-The weight of dissolved substance per definite volume of solution (Not solvent) in a litre (L) or milliliter (mL) gives the concentration on volume basis.
+The weight of a dissolved substance per definite volume of solution (Not solvent) in a liter (L) or milliliter (mL) gives the concentration on a volume basis.

 It can be expressed in the terms of Formality, Molarity and Normality.

-It is expressed in term of unit is v/v solution.
+It is expressed in terms of the unit is v/v solution.

 What is Concentration on weight basis?

 When the amount of solute and solvents are expressed in kg or gm then the concentration is said as weight by weight concentration.